Do I need liability insurance for my drone?

 For example, if you use the drone for recreational purposes, and it weighs less than 35kg, you do not need permission from Transport Canada.
 If it weighs more than 35kg, you must apply for a Special Flight Operations Certificate.
 There are similar requirements if the drone is used for work or research.
 In some cases, you do not need permission to operate the drone if you meet certain “exemptions” such as obtaining permission from property owners and flying the drone during daylight and in good weather.

-If you are using the drone for commercial purposes, you can purchase $500,000 liability or $1,000,000 liability.
-Below are premium indications for aerial photography including inspection (for realtors, property owners etc) in Canada using a small UAV such as the DJI Phantom 2.
+If you are using the drone for commercial purposes, you can purchase a $500,000 liability or $1,000,000 liability.
+Below are premium indications for aerial photography including inspection (for realtors, property owners, etc) in Canada using a small UAV such as the DJI Phantom 2.

 $500,000 liability ($500 deductible) – Annual Premium $770.00 plus taxes

 $1,000,000 liability ($500 deductible) – Annual Premium $990.00 plus taxes

 Coverage such as fire and theft can be purchased as well at an additional premium.
 However, the deductible is $1,000 and may not be worth it when a drone can be purchased for as little as $500.

 You can read all of the requirements for flying unmanned aircraft at the Transport Canada website.